-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Owen Electric Cooperative, Inc. (the "Cooperative") as of and for the years ended December 31, 2023 and 2022 and the related notes to the financial statements, which collectively comprise the Cooperative's basic financial statements, and have issued our report thereon dated April 22, 2024.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Owen Electric Cooperative, Inc. (the "Cooperative") as of and for the years ended December 31, 2024 and 2023 and the related notes to the financial statements, which collectively comprise the Cooperative's financial statements, and have issued our report thereon dated April 8, 2025.